michaelcheng022/pokedex/README.md

 ![Screenshot](./public/pokedex-app.png)

 ## Features
+* Searchbar that queries PokeAPI for matched pokemon
 * Live search that implements autocompletion and suggestions
 * Fetches Pokemon realtime from [PokeAPI](https://pokeapi.co/)
 * Optimized for load performance by limiting API requests and caching data